 What is our legal basis?

-- We also hold your data to comply with other statutory obligations relating to Child Protection.
+- It is also necessary for us to use your personal information to comply with legal obligations to which we are subject.
+We hold your data to comply with other statutory obligations relating to Child Protection.

 You are required to be at least 15 years old to use our services so we do not intentionally collect personal information from anyone under 15, and no one under 15 should attempt to submit any personal information to us.
 Should we discover that any such personal information has been delivered to any of the sites, we will remove that personal information as soon as possible.